 What Research Says About Exercise And Depression

-Exercise has often been suggested as a way to improve or eliminate depression.
+Exercise has often been suggested as a way to improve or manage depression.
 The idea is that exercise has both physical and psychological effects that lift and lighten the mood.
 You may wonder if this is really true.
 Scientists have wondered the same thing.
-They've conducted several studies to determine if there is any truth to the idea that exercise and depression are related.
+They've conducted several studies to determine if there is any truth to the idea that exercise can reduce depression.

 Does Exercise Relieve Depression Symptoms?